 Upload the content of your app:

-bytenite app upload hello-world
+bytenite app push hello-world

 Activate your app to make it accept jobs: